blak3r/treadspan/README.md

 This is a solution that makes

-Lifespan makes great hardware (Treadmills) but their software seems like it was contracted out to the lowest bidder and didn't bother to QA it.
-It's terrible.
+Lifespan makes great hardware (Treadmills) but their software is the achilles heel.
+It's so close to being an incredible platform for logging steps.

 This solution solves the biggest limitation of the Lifespan OEM solution.
 It enables multiple session logging.
 Meaning, you can start and stop your treadmill as much as you want and when you want to sync it to AppleHealth you open up the app and